Protocols for Quantum Weak Coin Flipping: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Belgian Fonds de la Recherche Scientifique - FNRS, under grants no R.50.05.18.F (QuantAlgo) and R.8015.21 (QOPT).
+This research was supported by the Belgian Fonds de la Recherche Scientifique - FNRS, under grants no R.50.05.18.F (QuantAlgo), R.8015.21 (QOPT) and O.0013.22 (EoS CHEQS).
 The QuantAlgo and QOPT projects have received funding from the QuantERA European Research Area Network (ERA-NET) Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 program.
 The most substantial part of the work was done while ASA was at the Universit{\' e} libre de Bruxelles, Belgium.
 He acknowledges support from the Belgian Fonds pour la Formation {\' a} la Recherche dans l'Industrie et dans l'Agriculture - FRIA, under grant no 1.E.081.17F.
 ASA acknowledges support from IQIM, an NSF Physics Frontier Center (GBMF-1250002), MURI grant FA9550-18-1-0161 and the U.S. Department of Defense through a QuICS Hartree Fellowship.
 Part of the work was carried out while ASA was visiting the Simons Institute for the Theory of Computing.
-CV also acknowledges support from the SQIG-Security and Quantum Information Group.
-This work is funded by the FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia through national funds FCT I.P. and, when eligible, by COMPETE 2020 FEDER funds, under the Scientific Employment Stimulus - Individual Call (CEEC Individual) 2020.03274.CEECIND/CP1621/CT0003 and Award UIDB/50008/2020.
+CV also acknowledges support from the FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia through national funds FCT I.P. and, when eligible, co-funded by EU funds, under the Scientific Employment Stimulus - Individual Call 2020.03274.CEECIND/CP1621/CT0003, under project/support UIDB/50008/2025 -- Instituto de Telecomunicações with DOI identifier https://doi.org/10.54499/UID/50008/2025, and through the project PUFSeQure (2023.14154.PEX).
 We are thankful to Nicolas Cerf, Mathieu Brandeho, Tom Van Himbeeck, Kishor Bharti, Stefano Pironio and Ognyan Oreshkov for various insightful discussions.